 - Fear, Grief, Desperation, Despair, Powerlessness

-Can you measure emotional frequency?
+Can you measure the frequency of emotions?

 Although the Emotional Vibration Chart maps each emotion to a range of numbers, it’s best to understand this as a relative tool to compare the positive and negative feelings generated by each emotion.